UNES97/fastify-api-vitejs/Readme.md

 # Project Name
 This project is a web application consisting of a client-side Vue.js application built with Vite and a server-side API built with Fastify.

-## Project Structure
-The project has the following structure:

-- client: Contains the client-side Vue.js application.
-- app: Contains the Vite Vue.js application.
-- server: Contains the server-side API built with Fastify.
-- Dockerfile: Dockerfile for building the Docker image.

 ## Technologies Used
 - Vue.js: Frontend JavaScript framework.
 - Vite: Next-generation frontend build tool.